 Minister of Finance: H.H.
 Sheikh Hamdan bin Rashid Al Maktoum

-Minister of Foreign Affairs: H.H.
+Minister of Foreign Affairs and International Cooperation: H.H.
 Sheikh Abdullah bin Zayed Al Nahyan

-Minister of Culture, Youth and Community Development: Sheikh Nahyan bin Mubarak Al Nahyan
+Minister of Culture and Knowledge Development: Sheikh Nahyan bin Mubarak Al Nahyan

-Minister of Development and International Cooperation: Sheikha Lubna bint Khalid Al Qasimi
+Minister of State for Tolerance: Sheikha Lubna bint Khalid Al Qasimi

-Minister of Cabinet Affairs: Mohammad Abdullah Al Gargawi
+Minister of Cabinet Affairs and the Future: Mohammad Abdullah Al Gargawi

 Minister of Economy: Sultan bin Saeed Al Mansouri

 Minister of Education: Humaid Mohammed Obaid Al Qattami

-Minister of Health: Abdul Rahman bin Mohammad Al Owais
+Minister of Health and Prevention: Abdul Rahman bin Mohammad Al Owais

 Minister of Human Resources and Emiratisation: Saqr Ghobash Saeed Ghobash